 We are not responsible for any errors by others and these prices are not in any way an offer, contract or binding agreement.

-- the type, size, style, colour and finish you choose
+- The type, size, style, colour and finish you choose.

-- how much you spend on extras such as blinds, lighting, heating and air conditioning
+- How much you spend on extras such as blinds, lighting, heating and air conditioning.

-Salesman in the double glazing and conservatory industry typically earn a basic wage even if they don’t sell any products.
+Salespeople in the double glazing and conservatory industry typically earn a basic wage even if they don’t sell any products.
 When they do sell, they earn between 10% and 15% commission.

-Here’s a quote from a former double glazing salesman:
+Here’s a quote from a former double-glazing salesman:

 In the mid 1990’s I was on £40,000 pa commission only.
 As a manager my over ride gained me another £10k or so.
 I would say the top managers with the best team could be on £100,000 but it would be one or two, certainly not the norm.
-Maximum commission in my day was 17.5% for a self generated sale.
-10% for company generated.
+Maximum commission in my day was 17.5% for a self generated sale and 10% for company generated.
 This reduced the further through the discount structure you went.
 20% discount would equate to halving your commission.